 • Cilantro – Chopped, fresh cilantro adds flavor and color.

-How to Make White Bean Chicken Chili
+Directions For How to Make White Bean Chicken Chili

-3. Add the beans, pureed beans, corn, and stock to the chili, then cook to combine the flavors: Add the pureed beans, drained beans, corn, and stock to the pot and bring to a simmer.
-Cook for 10 to 15 minutes, until the flavors have melded together.
-Stir in the lime juice and fresh cilantro, then adjust the seasonings with more salt and pepper, if desired.
-Serve with desired toppings.
+3. Combine: Add the pureed beans, drained beans, corn, and stock to the pot, and bring the mixture to a simmer.
+Cook for 10 to 15 minutes until the flavors have melded together.

-close up image of a bowl of white bean chicken chili topped with sliced avocados, sour cream and shredded cheddar cheese
+close up image of a bowl of white bean chicken chili topped with sliced avocados, sour cream and shredded cheddar cheese.

-Chili freezes well so you can make a double batch and save some in the freezer for another time.
-Place cooled chili in an airtight container and freeze for up to 3 months.
+Chili freezes well.
+So, you can make a double batch and save some in the freezer for another time.
+Place cooled chili in an airtight container, and freeze for up to 3 months.
 Defrost in the fridge before heating.

 Store leftover white bean chili in an airtight container in the fridge for up to 3 days.
 To reheat, place in a pot over medium heat and heat until warm, or reheat in 30-second intervals in the microwave.